shabnamhasani/FSR/README.md

   <img src="https://github.com/shabnamhasani/FSR/blob/main/approach.png" width="450" height="200" class="centerImage" />
 </p>

-* Pre-processing
+* Pre-processing: Sentence splitting and context preservation
-* LM-based Classification
+* LM-based Classification: Employing fine-tuned Language Models for each to predict whether or not a given input provision has some occurrence of concepts.
-* Keyword-based Classification
+* Keyword-based Classification: Identifying too sparse concepts with the keywords listed in https://github.com/shabnamhasani/FSR/tree/main/Data
-* Label Prediction
+* Label Prediction: producing the final label recommendations for each provision.

 ## Content description